COMPLETION OF THE SCHEMATIC DESIGN PHASE AND NEXT STEPS

 LEARN MORE AND PROVIDE FEEDBACK

 Thank you to all who attended our Town Hall events.
 You can still provide feedback on the building design by contacting firstname.lastname@example.org.

 HIGHLIGHTS OF NEW DESIGN DEVELOPMENTS (click on image to enlarge)

 One key feature of the Ministry Center is the use of exterior space for larger events during the warmer months.
 Events such as the church picnic or ice cream social, could be held outdoors without having to convert parking for event space.
 The patio and the Ministry Center main hall would be open to each other increasing the event space from 5,800 SQFT to 14,000 SQFT of total event space.

 The main hall can be open to the pre-function space (Lobby) to increase the size of the main hall to cater a large 300 top sit-down dinner with stage.
 The main hall will be able to divide into four separate rooms based on the needs of the various functions.
 There will be counters and cabinets available for buffet style serving as well as to store dishes for event use.

 There will be a small area for coffee and donuts or any other pre-function needs.
 The idea of this space, other than to provide spill over for larger events, is an opportunity for parishioners to socialize without worry of having to move to accommodate the next event.

-- Pre-function service counter that could offer light food and beverages
+- Pre-function service area that could offer light food and beverages

-- Indoor access to the main church via current church west doors.
+- Access to the main church via current church west doors.

-The new Ministry Center will have a total of 8 meeting rooms ranging in size from 5 to 150 guests, and include the main hall, multipurpose room, and parish office.
+The new Ministry Center will have up to 8 meeting rooms available ranging in size from 5 to 600 guests, and include the main hall and parish office.
 This will help with any needs for conferences in the future.